themesberg/flowbite-vue/docs/components/select.md

 import UnderlinedSelect from './select/examples/UnderlinedSelect.vue';
 </script>

-# Vue Select Components - Flowbite
+# Vue Select - Flowbite

 #### Get started with the select component to allow the user to choose from one or more options from a dropdown list based on multiple styles, sizes, and variants